 During 2020 the Covid-19 pandemic has spread across the world closing public spaces including schools, businesses and places of worship.
 The UK entered a period of lockdown in March which then began to be eased in the UK from May.

-On the Life on the Breadline blog we have hosted 10 guest blog posts to hear about the impact of Covid-19 on communities, charities and organisations in the UK first in summer of 2020, and then six months later in winter of 2020 and early 2021.
+On the Life on the Breadline blog we have hosted guest blog posts to hear about the impact of Covid-19 on communities, charities and organisations in the UK first in summer of 2020, and then six months later in winter of 2020 and early 2021.
 Click on the links below to find out more: